MathewHDYT/OneShare/_docs/notes/cybersecurity/powershell.md

 ### Meaning:

 Enables us to capture input and output of **Windows PowerShell** commands, allowing us to review what happened when.
-Typically they can be enabled in the **Group Policy**, or alternatively by configuring the **Windows Registry**.
+Typically, they can be enabled in the **Group Policy**, or alternatively by configuring the **Windows Registry**.

 ![Registry](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/registry.png)